sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [SHARED_SECRET](#specdistributionmodulesauthpomeriumsecretsshared_secret)         | `string` | Required |
 | [SIGNING_KEY](#specdistributionmodulesauthpomeriumsecretssigning_key)             | `string` | Required |

+### Description

+Pomerium needs some user-provided secrets to be fully configured.
+These secrets should be unique between clusters.

 ## .spec.distribution.modules.auth.pomerium.secrets.COOKIE_SECRET

 ### Description

 Cookie Secret is the secret used to encrypt and sign session cookies.

+To generate a random key, run the following command: `head -c32 /dev/urandom | base64`

 ## .spec.distribution.modules.auth.pomerium.secrets.IDP_CLIENT_SECRET

 ### Description

-Identity Provider Client Secret is the OAuth 2.0 Secret Identifier retrieved from your identity provider.
+Identity Provider Client Secret is the OAuth 2.0 Secret Identifier.
+When auth type is SSO, this value will be the secret used to authenticate Pomerium with Dex, **use a strong random value**.

 ## .spec.distribution.modules.auth.pomerium.secrets.SHARED_SECRET